 The Domain Name System (DNS) over Transmission Control Protocol (TCP) monitor verifies that the DNS server can respond to a record query within a timely manner.
 Use the DNS TCP Monitor to test if:

 - The DNS server is up and running and able to process and respond to a query.

 - The response makes a complete round trip within a predetermined number of seconds.

 The monitor uses TCP, which is the secondary method for DNS server communications.
-Because TCP establishes a connection, guarantees delivery of data, and also guarantees that packets will be delivered in the same order in which they were sent, this process is considered less efficient for DNS.
+Because TCP establishes a connection, guarantees delivery of data, and guarantees that packets are delivered in the same order in which they were sent, this process is considered less efficient for DNS.
 TCP is typically used only when the response data size exceeds 512 bytes or for such tasks as zone-transfer request (AXFR) in DNS over TCP.

 The monitor measures the round-trip time by sending a query for the root server A Record at

 http://a.root-servers.net to the specified DNS server and waiting for a response.
 The monitor test will pass if the monitor receives a valid positive or negative response within the required timeout period.